Hurricane Ida power outages, misery persist 9 days later

 Though water was running again in his area, most hospitals in the region remained shuttered and the parish was in desperate need of temporary shelter for first responders and others vital to the rebuilding effort, he said.

-Warner Thomas, president and CEO of the state’s largest hospital system — Ochsner Health — warned that it would be “some time” before hospitals in Terrebonne and Lafourche parish fully reopen.
+Warner Thomas, president and CEO of the state’s largest hospital system — Ochsner Health — warned that it would be “some time” before two Ochsner hospitals — one in Terrebonne Parish and the other in Lafourche Parish — fully reopen.
 Emergency rooms at the two hospitals, however, were open.

 Carnival Cruise Line announced Tuesday that it will keep one of its ships, Carnival Glory, docked in New Orleans through Sept.
 18 to serve as housing for first responders.

+Louisiana Gov. John Bel Edwards said while there had been much progress in restoring water and power, “there’s an awful lot of work to be done.”

-Kim Bass said the Louisiana heat was the hardest thing to cope with without power at her home in St. John the Baptist Parish.
-She said she and her husband were using a generator to keep food refrigerated but had no air conditioning.
-Water service was intermittent.
+Without power, the Louisiana heat is the hardest thing to cope with, said Kim Bass, who lives in St. John the Baptist Parish.
+She and her husband are using a generator to keep food refrigerated but have no air conditioning.
+Water service is intermittent.

-“So you may have water one minute, then you may not have water for the next two days,” she said.
+“So you may have water one minute, then you may not have water for the next two days,” Bass said.

-Magee said lines to get gasoline to power up generators and vehicles in his parish involve hourslong waits.
+In many neighborhoods, homes were uninhabitable.
+State and federal officials said about 3,200 people are in mass shelters around Louisiana while another 25,000 people whose houses have been damaged are staying in hotel rooms through the Federal Emergency Management Agency’s transitional sheltering program.
+FEMA already has approved more than 159,000 household applications for disaster assistance, according to Louisiana’s emergency preparedness office.

+Shontrece and Michael Lathers looked on despondently as workers wrestled a billowing blue tarp into place over what was left of the roof of their home in LaPlace.
+Ida’s floodwaters had risen to about 3 feet (1 meter) inside their home and rain that had poured in through the wind-damaged roof obliterated most of the drywall ceilings.

 The power situation has improved greatly since Ida first hit.
-In the first hours after the storm, nearly 1.1 million customers were in the dark — including all of New Orleans.
+In the first hours after the storm, nearly 1.1 million customers were in the dark, but that number was down to about 430,000 on Tuesday.
 With the help of tens of thousands of workers from power companies in numerous states, the state’s biggest energy provider, Entergy, has been able to slowly bring electricity back, leaving only 19% of its customers in the region without power as of Tuesday.

 For residents in the state’s four hardest-hit parishes in southeastern Louisiana, however, that number is little comfort.
 Fully 98% of those residents are still without power more than a week after Ida slammed onshore with 150 mph winds (240 kph) on Aug.
 29.